What is the PEI Smoking Cessation Program?

 What should I bring when I go to the Pharmacy?

-If you have chosen Treatment Option 2 (prescription medication), you must bring your Cessation Action Plan along with a prescription from your primary care provider (i.e., family doctor or nurse practitioner) to get a prescription for this medication.
-If you do not have a primary care provider, discuss your options for getting a prescription with the nurse.
+If you have chosen Treatment Option 2 (prescription medication), you must bring your prescription from your primary care provider (i.e., family doctor or nurse practitioner) to the Pharmacy.

 When you fill your prescription or pick up your NRT at the pharmacy for the first time, you will be given a 14-day supply.
 You must return to the pharmacy near the end of your second week of treatment to see the pharmacist; at that time, you will receive your next refill (28-day supply).
-Following that visit, you will receive another 28-day supply, and then a final 14-day supply to finish your 12 weeks of treatment.
+Following that visit, you will continue to receive a 28-day supply, and then a final 14-day supply to finish your treatment.